-Remove the plug "A," shown in the illustration, of the rear universal joint and inject good fiber grease until grease appears at vent hole in shaft opposite filler hole.
+Remove the plug "A," shown in the illustration, of the rear universal joint and inject good fiber grease until grease appears at the vent hole in the shaft opposite the filler hole.
 There is a plug similarly located just back of the front universal joint for filling.
 The use of a proper grease at these points is very important in order to insure lubrication.
 These units should be filled every 2000 miles.
 The universal joints are often neglected until wear has occurred to such an extent that replacement is necessary.
 Wear at these points throws the propeller shaft out of balance, causing vibration, and thus offsets the care taken in manufacture to obtain accurate balance which is necessary for smooth operation at high speeds.

-20

 Rear Axle

-Use High-Grade Gear Oil- Heavy Body or S. A. E. 90 in Summer- S. A. E. 80 in Winter The oil supply in the axle housing should be kept level with the lower edge of the filler plug opening "A." There are special oil passages and baffles in the differential carrier housing which catch oil thrown from the ring gear and carry it to the pinion bearings and return the overflow to the axle housing.
+Use High-Grade Gear Oil - Heavy Body or S.A.E.
+110 in Summer - S.A.E.
+90 in Winter The oil supply in the axle housing should be kept level with the lower edge of the filler plug opening "A." There are special oil passages and baffles in the differential carrier housing which catch oil thrown from the ring gear and carry it to the pinion hearings and return the overflow to the axle housing.
 This keeps the pinion bearings under a constant bath of oil and eliminates the necessity of oiling them separately.
+Select a good oil that will flow at low temperatures.
 Every 5000 miles drain, flush out with kerosene and refill.

-Housing may be drained by removing cover "B." Front Wheel Bearings
+Housing may be drained by removing cover "B." 18 Front Wheel Bearings

 Use Cup Grease The front wheel bearings should be lubricated every 5000 miles.
 Jack up the front of the car and remove the wheel from the hub.
-(See page 31 for method of removing and installing wheels.)
-Unscrew the inside hub cap and withdraw the cotter key holding the nut "B." Unscrew the nut "B" and remove the washer "C." The hub and brake drum can then be removed and the bearing and inside of the hub and drum washed out with kerosene.
+(See page 27 for method of removing and installing wheels.)
+Remove the inside hub cap and withdraw the cotter key, holding the nut "B." Unscrew the nut "B" and remove the washer "C." The hub and brake drum can then be removed and the bearing and inside of the hub and drum washed out with kerosene.
 Pack the bearings and hub with three ounces of cup grease.
-Replace the felt washer at the inner end of the hub, if necessary.
+Renew the felt washer at the inner end of the hub, if necessary.
 Replace wheel.
-(See page 30 for bearing adjustment.)
+(See page 26 for bearing adjustment.)
+Rear Wheel Bearings